How to Build an Effective L&D Strategy (+12 Examples)

 • Employee Performance Support Systems: With a performance support tool, leaders can create self-help interactive content such as in-app guidance, interactive walkthroughs, knowledge bases, smart popups, and more – all aimed at providing contextual resources to solve employee problems.
 Essentially, a performance support tool provides personalized, 24/7 support that provides answers within seconds within the context of work.

-7. Implement the L&D strategy
+7. Implement your L&D strategy

 Once you’ve crafted your L&D strategy, it’s time to implement it.
 Before scaling it to the entire organization, take time to present it to leadership and gather their feedback to help you identify areas to adjust and tweak.